langchain-ai/langchain-nvidia/libs/ai-endpoints/README.md

 #]
 ```

+> [!TIP]
+> To find out more about a specific model, on the [Models page](https://build.nvidia.com/models), search for the name of the model (without the company and `/`), click the model, and then click **Model Card**.

-## Model types
+## Work With Different Model Types

-All of these models above are supported and can be accessed via `ChatNVIDIA`.

 Some model types support unique prompting techniques and chat messages.
-We will review a few important ones below.

-**To find out more about a specific model, please navigate to the NVIDIA NIM section of ai.nvidia.com [as linked here](https://docs.api.nvidia.com/nim/).**
+Use this section to learn about a few examples.

 ### General Chat

-Models such as `meta/llama3-8b-instruct` and `mistralai/mixtral-8x22b-instruct-v0.1` are good all-around models that you can use for with any LangChain chat messages.
-Example below.
+Models such as `meta/llama3-8b-instruct` and `mistralai/mixtral-8x22b-instruct-v0.1`
+are good all-around models that you can use for any LangChain chat messages.

+The following example generates a simple chat response.

 ```python
 from langchain_nvidia_ai_endpoints import ChatNVIDIA